i-e-b/WixBacktraceExtension/Readme.md

 ### Notes
 * `components.transformedConfigOf` will always overwrite the original \*.config file, so **always** point this at the build output, not the sources.
-* `components.uniqueDependenciesOf` will create a component fo each version of a dependency only **once**.
+* `components.uniqueDependenciesOf` will create a component for each version of a dependency only **once**.
 This is usually the correct behaviour for primary executables and their plugins.
 If there are duplicate dependencies, the first call to `components.uniqueDependenciesOf` gets them.
-You should always declare the dependencies for the main executable first, before any plugins.
-If you **need** to duplicate components, use `<?pragma components.resetUniqueFilter?>` immediately before `components.uniqueDependenciesOf`.
+You should always declare the dependencies for the main executable first, before any plugins. `components.allDependenciesOf` will only *store* one copy of each version of a dependency, but will copy it as many times as required to deliver each target its own set of dependencies.

 Backtracing for WebSite projects
 --------------------------------